Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Our Approach: Rescue

-In contrast, our proposed ranking metrics offer greater flexibility and robustness to inconsistencies in human feedback.
-The model not only prioritizes $y_b$ over other potential responses with the equation $\max\{0, \log \mathcal{P}_\theta(y_b|x) - \log \mathcal{P}_\theta(y_{1-b}|x)\}$, but further allows minor deviations.
+In contrast, our proposed ranking metrics offer greater flexibility and robustness to inconsistencies in human preferences.
+Our model not only prioritizes $y_b$ over other potential responses using the equation $\max\{0, \log \mathcal{P}_\theta(y_b|x) - \log \mathcal{P}_\theta(y_{1-b}|x)\}$, but further allows minor deviations.
 For example, the model can still assign a high probability to a less-favored response $\log \mathcal{P}_\theta(y_{1-b}|x)$, provided its probability difference from the top response $\log \mathcal{P}_\theta(y_b|x) - \log \mathcal{P}_\theta(y_{1-b}|x)$ remains minimal.
 We also advocate for a partial ordering of LLM responses, partitioning them into groups.
 This group ordering provides a hierarchical perspective, enabling the model to understand the relative importance of each group in a broader context.